47 BWV 31 Der Himmel lacht! Die Erde jubilieret.

 The text is a plea for the final hour to come so that we may behold the holy light and become as the angels.
 The mood is peaceful and resigned but not without a sense of personal and restrainedly joyous commitment.

 It is interesting to speculate as to Bach′s purpose in introducing the chorale at this point.
 The combined violins and violas intone the melody on their lower strings, imbuing it with a sense of gravitas and solemnity.
 Its entries are unpredictable, tending not to coincide with the phrases of the upper two melodies, and in this sense its impact seems partly subliminal.
-The words of the verse to be used for the final movement fully reinforce those of the soprano′s in this; Bach may have assumed that the congregation would have had them in mind, thus creating a deeper, more profound and intertwined texture of meaning.
+The words of the verse to be used for the final movement fully reinforce those of the soprano′s in this; Bach may have assumed that the congregation would have had them in mind, thus creating a deeper, intertwined texture of meaning.

 The cantata closes with this same melody, traditionally set in four parts with instruments doubling.
 The text is not now a prayer but a statement of fact, conviction and intention—-I will journey to Jesus, sleep and rest in peace—-I shall not waken for He will unlock Heaven′s door and the gateway to eternal life.
 The trumpet and violin combine to declaim an additional obbligato melody soaring above all else.